ansible-community/ppa/README.md

   ]
 }

-# Then (for example) to generate a new 5.3.0-2ppa~impish build for the ansible-5 PPA, you could make the following POST request.
+# Then (for example) to generate new 5.3.0-2ppa~focal & 5.3.0-2ppa~impish builds for the ansible-5 PPA, you could make the following POST request.
 Note the 7276925 workflow ID used from the previous request to denote the ansible (.github/workflows/ansible.yml) workflow.

 % curl --location --request POST 'https://api.github.com/repos/ansible-community/ppa/actions/workflows/7276925/dispatches' \
 --header 'Authorization: token ghp_ACTUAL_GITHUB_PAT_TOKEN_GOES_HERE' \